ClevelandIII/Cosmetology/SDLCTwo.md

 5/19/2022

-- Cleveland: FInished all sorts, working on sitewide errors that are causing the site to not build.
+- Cleveland: Finished all sorts, working on sitewide errors that are causing the site to not build.

 - Abdi: Working on search bar, added functionality so that all names can be seen, not finished.